Greekforce1821/Greekforce1821/README.md

 ## 🙋‍♂️ About Me

-- ⚡ I'm currently working on a university project [Software-Engineering]() !
+- ⚡ I'm currently working on a university project [Internet Technologies]() !

 - ⚡ I'm currently maintaining the website of [The Mission of Informatics: Desperate John](https://john.skokotos.com)!